 Today, most of these original copies reside at the archives of their respective states.
 The federal government’s copy is on display at the National Archives and Records Administration in Washington, D.C.—alongside the original, handwritten copies of the U.S. Constitution and the Declaration of Independence.

 Four states are missing their copies—Georgia, Maryland, New York, and Pennsylvania.
-Two unidentified copies are known to have survived; one is in the Library of Congress, and the other is in the collection of The New York Public Library, which is the copy that is displayed at the National Constitution Center.
+Two unidentified copies are known to have survived; one is in the Library of Congress, and the other is in the collection of The New York Public Library.

 North Carolina’s copy of the Bill of Rights was missing for nearly 140 years after being stolen by a Union soldier during the Civil War.
 The National Constitution Center played a key role in the recovery of the document in 2003, including assisting in an FBI sting operation.